vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 It seems likely that this Rāghava is the same as Raghu ‘the deputy and

-minister of the late Rá´ı Rám Deo’ who joined the rebellion of Rāmacandra’s
+minister of the late Rá́ı Rám Deo’ who joined the rebellion of Rāmacandra’s

 25 Cf. Bombay Gaz.
 I, 239, 522; Bhandarkar 1928, 186; Yazdani 1960 I, 529.